apache/incubator-teaclave/docs/builtin-functions.md

 Finally, we can invoke the function with the client SDK.
 In our example, we use the Python client SDK.
-Basically, this process includes registering input/output files, creating task, approving task, invoking task and getting execution results.
+Basically, this process includes registering input/output files, creating tasks, approving tasks, invoking tasks and getting execution results.
 You can see more details in the `examples/python` directory.